Ultimate Guide To WordPress RSS

 • Feed Type: All Comments

-• Description: Comments feed – Displays the latest comments published on your website or blog
+• Description: Comments feed – RSS feed that displays the latest comments posted on your website or blog

 • Example Feed: http://yourdomain.com/comments/feed/